 Last year UK government launched its modern Industrial Strategy.
 The aim: to build an economy fit for the future and become a world leader in the industries that will define it.

-In a series of blogs, Sam Nicholson, Head of Manufacturing at the GC Business Growth Hub, will explore each of the four Grand Challenges identified in the strategy and consider how SME manufacturers can embrace the exciting opportunities ahead.
+In a series of blogs, Anne Campion, Manufacturing Lead at the GC Business Growth Hub, will explore each of the four Grand Challenges identified in the strategy and consider how SME manufacturers can embrace the exciting opportunities ahead.
 Here, she unpacks the Artificial Intelligence and Data Challenge.

 “Embedding AI across the UK will create thousands of good quality jobs and drive economic growth.
 By one estimate, AI could add £232 billion to the UK economy by 2030.”

 Everyone has heard of Artificial Intelligence (AI) in one form or another, but we’re more accustomed to it in sci-fi films than on the manufacturing floor.
 Self-learning machines that can perform complex tasks by thinking like a human…It’s hard to know where to start for the average manufacturer.
 Instead of getting wrapped up in a universe far, far away, it’s perhaps more helpful to start with the concept of ‘digitalisation’.